brain-labs/brain/README.md

 # Brain
 A computer language based on Brainfuck.

+### Last informations
+This build is broken as I do not have time to fix it now...
+So download it on your own and good lucky!

 ### How
 Brain is based on previous work [https://github.com/luizperes/BrainfuckInterpreter](https://github.com/luizperes/BrainfuckInterpreter) and [https://github.com/Lisapple/BF-Compiler-Tutorial-with-LLVM](https://github.com/Lisapple/BF-Compiler-Tutorial-with-LLVM), now trying to make something more serious: __Turing Complete__, faster, more features/commands and different types.